nerc-project/nerc-docs/docs/openstack/persistent-storage/volumes.md

-    Conversely, if you request a reduction in the **Storage quotas** by specifying a reduced quota value for the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes through a [change request using ColdFront](../../get-started/allocation/allocation-change-request.md#request-change-resource-allocation-attributes-for-openstack-project), your invoicing will be adjusted accordingly when the request is approved or processed.
+    Conversely, if you request a reduction in the **Storage quotas** by specifying a reduced quota value for the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes through a [change request using ColdFront](../../get-started/allocation/allocation-change-request.md#request-change-resource-allocation-attributes-for-openstack-project), your invoicing will be adjusted accordingly when the request is submitted.

     In both scenarios, 'invoicing' refers to the accumulation of hours corresponding to the added or removed storage quantity.

 !!! question "Help Regarding Billing"